Embedded Objects Node

 Embedded objects, such as Flash files or ActiveX components, are created separately and then placed into your web application.

 Since they work independently and are self-contained, any vulnerability in their codes would allow cybercriminals to infiltrate a website.
 By exploiting this vulnerability, attackers could try to obtain sensitive information such as CSRF tokens.
 In 2017, for example, at least 63 vulnerabilities were identified in Adobe Flash.
-Since Flash has many security holes, Adobe decided to stop updating and distributing it in 2020.
-Because of these security holes, major browsers do not support Flash.

 During scanning, Acunetix 360 identifies all embedded objects such as Flash objects in the target web application and lists them with their location while the target web application is being scanned.